TeamOfProfGuo/DANet/README.md

 # (Linux-Codebase)

 ## Apply early fusion
 Early fusion allows you to feed 4-channel images as input, whereas you'll feed rgb images as input when dep_dim is set to be **False**.
+To apply early fusion, please modify ./results/danet_resnet50/config.yaml and set:
 ```
-# Modify the config file at ./results/danet_resnet50/config.yaml
 dep_dim = True
 ```